Early Reviews and Ratings

 “I wasn’t sure what to expect from An Aspiration to Lie Flat, but it completely won me over.
 The humor is dry and understated, the kind that lingers and gets funnier the more you think about it.
 The main character is a disaster in the best way, yet you can’t help but root for him.
 The writing is sharp, fresh, and unlike most books I’ve picked up.
 If you enjoy offbeat, clever stories that break away from the usual formula, this one is definitely worth reading.”

-There is a real possibility you will like this book!
+There is a distinct possibility you will enjoy this book!

 Battles are Won with Logistics